Split shipments: How to handle them with AI

 5 min read

 Automating these kinds of WISMO tickets can be a real nuisance.
 If you are pulling the headline tracking status in order to form a response, then it will likely either say “Delivered” or “In Transit” but it won’t tell you that some of it is delivered, and some of it isn’t, and so on.
+Handling more than one package per order can further complicate support workflows.

 Split shipments is something that we can handle at DigitalGenius.
 Here’s how it works.
+Effective management of split shipping is crucial for maintaining high customer satisfaction.

 When would you have split shipments?

-Broadly speaking orders get split into multiple packages for two major reasons:
+Broadly speaking, orders get split into multiple packages for two major reasons:

 2. One item is being shipped in multiple packages